PhilippSalvisberg/sqldev/README.md

 ## Full-blown Extensions (XML & Java)

 XML Extensions have limitations.
 Even if JavaScript Actions are used.
-To get the most out of ESDK2 extensions more XML configuration and Java code is required.
+To get the most out of the ESDK, more XML configuration and Java code is required.

 ### [060 - Extend Menubar](https://github.com/PhilippSalvisberg/sqldev/blob/master/workshop/060_extend_menubar/README.md)